 The ability of an investor to refinance a loan is dependant on a variety of factors including general market conditions, the availability of financing, the borrower's credit worthiness, and the value of the underlying property.
 Note however, that an investor may be constrained from refinancing a loan due to lockout provisions or prepayment penalties.
 Additionally, there may be costs associated with refinancing that may make it a less attractive option.

 Reg A+ Offering is a Securities and Exchange Commission (SEC) regulation that allows public investment in private companies up to $50 million.
 Like an IPO, this type of offering allows companies to raise capital by offering shares to the general public.

 A person or firm that is compensated for providing investment advisory services.
 Contrary to a broker who is transaction based, RIAs are typically compensated based off a percentage of assets under management, and have a fiduciary responsibility to their clients.
 RIAs compete with mutual funds, hedge funds, and wire house firms for clients.

-A business deal or arrangement between two parties who are joined by a personal or other relationship prior to the deal.
+Related parties transaction is a business deal or arrangement between two parties who are joined by a personal or other relationship prior to the deal.